St. James Episcopal Church (Coquille, Oregon)

 St. James Episcopal Church (also known as St. James the Apostle Episcopal Church) is a historic church at 210 E. Third Street in Coquille, Oregon.
 The parish is a member of the Episcopal Church (United States), and part of the worldwide Anglican Communion.

 It was built in 1897 and added to the National Register of Historic Places in 1992.

-The current vicar is Father Timothy Hannon, who began serving the people of Coquille in July, 2018.
+A search is underway to replace Father Timothy Hannon, who served the people of Coquille from July, 2018, to March, 2021.